PDAL/PDAL/doc/tutorial/pcl_spec.rst

 .. seealso::

-    :ref:`filters.radiusoutlier` implements support for this operation
+    :ref:`filters.outlier` implements support for this operation
     as a PDAL filter